JavierGranado/JGF-DeepLearning/README.md

 # JGF-DeepLearning - Deep Learning algorithms

 Visualize deeper layers in CIFAR10 under Tensorflow by displaying images which gain the highest response from neurons.
-Written for cifar10 model (by KUKURUZA).
+Written for cifar10 model (https://gist.github.com/kukuruza).

 TODO: Adapting the code in pretrained Alexnet model under Tensorflow to get the information about this output layers, locate objetcs in input images and post-processing them (MatLab) to avoid extra-image processing of unwanted objects.